Edward Percy Moran

 Edward Percy Moran (1862–1935), sometimes known as Percy Moran, was an American artist known for his scenes of American history.

-Early life
+Early life and education

-He was born in Philadelphia on July 29, 1862, to Edward Moran, a notable artist who emigrated from England to the United States.
-He studied under his father and at the Pennsylvania Academy of Fine Arts and the National Academy of Design.
+He was born in Philadelphia on July 29, 1862, to Edward Moran, an artist who immigrated to the United States from England.

+Moran studied under his father and at the Pennsylvania Academy of the Fine Arts in Philadelphia and the National Academy of Design in New York City.

 Career

 He was a painter of historical American subjects, and examples of his work are found in many prominent collections.

-Personal life
+Death

-He died in New York City on March 25, 1935.
+He died in New York City on March 25, 1935, at age 72.

 His brother Leon Moran (born 1864), his uncles Peter Moran (born 1842) and Thomas Moran, and his cousin Jean Leon Gerome Ferris were also prominent American artists.